ewjo66/flutter_affirmation_app/README.md

 # Daily Affirmations

-A minimalist Flutter app that surfaces a "Quote of the Day," lets users save favorites, and share inspiration.
-It works offline with a local quote set and optionally pulls fresh quotes from a public API.
+A modern Flutter app that delivers daily inspirational quotes with a beautiful, minimalist design.
+Users can browse quotes, save favorites, add custom affirmations, and share inspiration with others.
+The app features both light and dark themes with a contemporary indigo color scheme.

 ## Features

+### Core Features
 - **Quote of the Day**: Get a new inspirational quote every day
-- **Offline Support**: Works with a curated local set of 30 affirmations
+- **Add Custom Quotes**: Create and save your own personal affirmations
+- **Favorites System**: Save quotes you love with a heart icon (turns red when favorited)
-- **Favorites**: Save your favorite quotes for later
+- **Saved Quotes**: Access all your favorited quotes via the bookmark icon
-- **Share**: Share inspiring quotes with friends and family
+- **Share Quotes**: Share inspiring quotes with friends and family
+- **Next Quote**: Skip to a random quote anytime with the refresh button (fetches from API when online)
+- **Pull to Refresh**: Get a new quote with pull-to-refresh gesture

+### Design Features
+- **Modern UI**: Clean Material Design 3 interface with indigo theme (#6366F1)
+- **Dark Mode**: Automatically follows your device's system theme (no manual toggle)
+- **Responsive Layout**: Beautiful on all screen sizes (mobile, tablet, web)
+- **Smooth Animations**: Polished transitions and interactions
+- **Icon Updates**: Heart icon for likes, bookmark icon for saved quotes
+- **Quote Decoration**: Opening quotation mark icon above quotes

+### Technical Features
+- **Offline Support**: Works with a curated local set of 30+ affirmations
+- **Custom Quote Storage**: User-added quotes persist locally
-- **API Integration**: Optionally fetch fresh quotes from quotable.io API
+- **API Integration**: Fetches fresh quotes from quotable.io API when online
+- **Smart Fallback**: Falls back to local quotes when offline
+- **Data Persistence**: All favorites and custom quotes saved locally with SharedPreferences
+- **Automated Testing**: Comprehensive unit and widget tests

+## Screenshots

+### Home Screen
+- Opening quotation mark decoration
+- Large, readable quote text with author
+- Three action buttons: Like (heart), Share, Next (refresh)
-- **Pull to Refresh**: Get a new quote anytime with pull-to-refresh
+- Floating action button to add new quotes
-- **Minimalist Design**: Clean, focused interface for daily inspiration
+- Bookmark icon in app bar for saved quotes

+### Add Quote Screen
+- Simple form with quote text and author fields
+- Form validation (minimum 10 characters for quote)
+- Success/error feedback with snackbars
+- Custom quotes integrate seamlessly with existing quotes

+### Favorites Screen
+- Grid/list of all saved quotes
+- Quick access via bookmark icon in app bar
+- Same interaction as home screen
+- Empty state message when no favorites

 ## Getting Started

 ### Prerequisites

-- Flutter SDK (3.0.0 or higher)
+- Flutter SDK (3.38.4 or higher)
-- Dart SDK
+- Dart SDK (3.10.3 or higher)
 - Android Studio / Xcode (for mobile) or Chrome (for web)

 ### Installation